lisyu/pinwheel/README.md

 nohup python3 -u pinwheel.py > output.log &
 ```

-This will launch the bot and write all its output logs to the file `output.log`.
+This will launch the bot in the background and write all its output logs to the file `output.log`.